 - Wash hands very gently: Washing rinses away your skin’s natural oils which are pertinent in retaining moisture.
-It’s okay to wash your hands, but do it gently without over-scrubbing.
+It’s okay to wash your hands but do it gently without over-scrubbing.
 Use warm water, and be sure to wash out the cracks, as those are basically an open wound.

 - After washing: Don’t put lotion on cracked hands!
-That can actually make matters worse, as lotion is very painful when it gets into open wounds.
+That can actually make matters worse, as the lotion is very painful when it gets into open wounds.
 Before applying lotion to your hands, put petroleum jelly or ointment on your cracks and cover them with a Band-Aid.
-After which, use a thick moisturizing cream to moisturize the rest of your hands.
+After this, use a thick moisturizing cream to moisturize the rest of your hands.
 Here are the best suggestions from Wikihow: